Stonehouse All-Seasons Bruschetta

 Pull from oven.
 For both halves, rub the cut side with garlic and drizzle with olive oil.
 Next spread half of spice blend, then half the chopped herbs, followed by all of the tomatoes, evenly distributed on both halves.
 Add another drizzle of olive oil and finish with the rest of the spices and chopped herbs, and a final sprinkle of Maldon sea salt flakes.
 (Having spices and herbs under the tomatoes ensures they don't all fall off!)

 Slice baguettes on an angle into serving size pieces, about 8 per side, and serve.
 Viola!

-- Finish with a drizzle of Dark Balsamic Vinegar - for this recipe the best choices are our La Resdora 3-Year Aged and 6-year Aged Balsamics!
+- Finish with a drizzle of Dark Balsamic Vinegar - for this recipe the best choices are our La Resdora Aged Balsamic!

-- Finish with Hot Chili EVOO for a spicy bruschetta!
+- Finish with Hot Chili or Jalapeño EVOO for a spicy bruschetta!

 Photo credit: Erin Scott